fabiottini/padfs/README.md

      * Garbage Collector: The Garbage Collector component periodically scans the local file-system to discover no more needed data that can be deleted.

-     * Heartbit: The Heartbit component periodically queries other PADFS-nodes to maintain updated the network status.
+     * Heartbeat: The Heartbeat component periodically queries other PADFS-nodes to maintain updated the network status.

      * File Manager: The File Manager component periodically scans the PADFS-nodes to check and to maintain available the replicas of the data managed by its PADFS-node.